-The 2013 Coach-Con class was a great mix of coaches from both large and small programs, representing every region of the country.
-Additionally, we had coaches who started their rowing careers in Australia, New Zealand, and Canada.
-This diversity helped foster lots of engaging dialogue with many different perspectives.
+The 2013 Coach-Con class was great mix of coaches both large and small programs, representing every region of country.
+Additionally, hand coaches started their rowing careers in Australia, New Zealand, and Canada.
+This diversity help foster of engaging dialogue with many different perspectives.

 Steve Baranoski, Wesleyan Men

 Steve Baranoski is finishing his first year coaching the men at Wesleyan.
 He was the women’s assistant coach for the 2012 season.
 Steve rowed at Marietta, medaling at the Dad Vail, and SIRA regattas.
 He also has coached at the Middletown Park and Recreation rowing camp, working with the youth and masters programs.

 Anna Cohen has spent the past four years at St. Mary’s College.
 Prior to that, she had stints at the University of Miami, Sonoma State University, and the North Bay and Annapolis club programs.